 There are no shortage of proverbs attempting to instill in us a sense of order and organization.
 A place for everything, and everything in its place is one of my favorites, and reminds me of my next tip for streamlining your operations and enhancing productivity... creating and maintaining par stocks.
 One of the most frustrating and time wasting activities that plague maintenance operations is time spent searching for tools and materials.
-While many of us maintain an inventory of commonly used parts and supplies, those supplies are often stored in a haphazard or disorderly manner, causing your team to waste lots of time searching for these materials.
+While many of us maintain an inventory of commonly used parts and supplies, those supplies are often stored in a haphazard or disorderly manner, causing your team to waste lots of time searching for will welcome the chance to show off their skills and the peer-onpeer atmosphere can make for a these materials.
 Or worse still, they will give up and reorder more of something you already have.